Gasol scores 20 points, Grizzlies beat Cavaliers 95-87

 Cavaliers: Cleveland's 32 first-half points were a season low for any half this season, one less than in Sunday's loss to the Chicago Bulls. ...
 G David Nwaba did not play because of a left ankle sprain from Sunday's loss. ...
 G Rodney Hood sat out his second game with left Achilles tendon soreness. ...
 Sexton has reached double-figures in 29 games.

 Grizzlies: Memphis has played on the day after Christmas every year since 2005 but had lost the previous seven games on Dec.
 26. ...
-The game was Memphis' first wire-to-wire win this season. ...
-Conley was 6 of 16 from the floor, including missing all five of his 3-point shots.
+Before Wednesday's win, the last wire-to-wire victory was March 17 of last season over Denver ...
+Conley was 6 of 16 from the floor, including missing all five of his 3-point shots. ...
+All five Memphis starters reached double figures, the fourth time in the last five games. ...
+Gasol had four blocks, part of Memphis recording 10 blocks in the game.

 UP NEXT